kidaled2/Time-Clone-Puzzle-Game/README.md

 ## 📈 Development

-Time Clone started as an experiment around the idea of cooperating with previous versions of yourself.
+Temporal Echo started as an experiment around the idea of cooperating with previous versions of yourself.

 The project currently contains **six playable levels** built around the core time-clone mechanic.